bitfocus/companion-module-panasonic-ptz/HELP.md

 * AW-UE150, AW-UE155
 * AW-UN145

-**Disclaimer not all models supports all actions, variables and feedbacks.
-But it should auto sort so that you can only use what works with your model**
+**Disclaimer, not all models supports all actions, variables and feedbacks.
+But it should be auto sorted so that you can only use actions and feedbacks that works with your model**

 ## Actions
-The actions are separated into the following categories It's recommended to use the presets as much as possible as there is a lot of actions.
+The actions are separated into the following categories.
+It's recommended to use the presets as much as possible as there is a lot of actions.

 **Pan/Tilt**